3D Hard Surface Vs Organic Modeling (Differences)

 All models cannot be subjected to re-topologizing and hard surface sculpting.
 This flexibility level can be enjoyed only in voxel-based software like Sculptris and 3D-Coat.
 You can leverage the potential of other tools to cater to specific requirements.
 However, with Sculptris and 3D Coat hard surface tools, triangles can be added, and models can be sculpted to the required volume.
 Voxel-based modeling tools are considered best for creation of complex shapes and 3D forms as you are not required to focus on edge flow and model’s topology.
 You can re-topologize the result for animating the model further.
 By learning voxel-based software tools, you can enhance your skill repertoire further.

-Hard Surface Modeling Tips
+Tips and Tricks for Hard Surface Modeling

 Focus on Variety